Can Thailand unite ASEAN to pile pressure on Myanmar? – DW – 12/20/2024

 The first gathering involved Myanmar's ruling military junta and its neighbors, including China, Bangladesh, Laos and India, while the second included the 10-member Association of Southeast Asian Nations (ASEAN).

-All neighboring countries agree that direct engagement and dialogue with Myanmar is "critical" and "necessary," Thailand's Foreign Ministry spokesperson Nikorndej Balankura, said at a press conference in Bangkok.
+All neighboring countries agreed that direct engagement and dialogue with Myanmar is "critical" and "necessary," Thailand's Foreign Ministry spokesperson Nikorndej Balankura said at a press conference in Bangkok.

 Talks doomed to fail?

-Myanmar's foreign minister on Thursday briefed participants on the outline of the junta's political roadmap and plans towards holding an election.
+Myanmar's foreign minister on Thursday briefed participants on the outline of the junta's political roadmap and plans toward holding an election.

 Critics have dismissed the election plans as a sham.